 He didn’t have just one rookie card.
 The 1954 Topps Hank Aaron may get all of the attention and we believe it’s still underrated even if it’s not rare.
 Yet his appearance on a Wisconsin cookie maker’s trading cards that same year will keep collectors hunting.
 Aaron’s card is number 5 in the 1954 Johnston’s Cookies set, which was numbered in accordance with the player’s uniform number.
 When Aaron arrived in Milwaukee, 5 is the number he originally wore.
 He’s freakishly young in the photo.

 Of course, it’s the key card in the set.
-They aren’t common but you can find them on eBay with prices ranging from around $500 up to $2,000 for nicer versions.
-Can’t swing it?
-You can buy reprints for less than five bucks.
-Check them out here.
+They aren’t common but you can find them on eBay with prices ranging from around $1,000 up to $7,500 for higher end versions.

 How much did Milwaukee love its Braves?
 Enough to pour out a boatload of regional sets throughout the 1950’s that were used as product or service incentives.